 Ordinary shares are classified as equity.
 Incremental costs directly attributable to the issue of new shares are shown in equity as a deduction, net of tax, from the proceeds of issue.

 Critical accounting estimates

-The critical accounting estimates set out in the Group financial statements also apply to the Company.
+With the exception of 'Valuation of acquired intangibles', the critical accounting estimates set out in the Group financial statements also apply to the Company.